Zine El Abidine Ben Ali: Flight and trial in absentia

 On 26 January 2011, the Tunisian government issued an international arrest warrant for Ben Ali, accusing him of taking money out of the nation illegally and illegally acquiring real estate and other assets abroad, Justice Minister Lazhar Karoui Chebbi said.
 Videos show that the president stashed cash and jewellery in the president's palace.
 The gold and jewellery will be redistributed to the people by the government.
 The Swiss government announced that it was freezing millions of dollars held in bank accounts by his family.
 On 28 January 2011, Interpol issued an arrest warrant for Ben Ali and his six family members, including his wife Leïla.

 After Ben Ali fled Tunisia following the Tunisian revolution, he and his wife were tried in absentia for his suspected involvement in some of the country's largest businesses during his 23-year-long reign.
 On 20 June 2011, Ben Ali and his wife were sentenced to 35 years in prison after being found guilty of theft and unlawful possession of cash and jewelry.
 The verdict also included a penalty of 91 million Tunisian dinars (approximately €50 million, and $64 million) that Ben Ali was required to pay.
 This verdict was dismissed as a "charade" by some Tunisians dissatisfied with the trial and as a "joke" by Ben Ali's lawyer.
 The sentences were to take immediate effect, although Ben Ali and his wife were living in Saudi Arabia and the Saudi government ignored Tunisia's requests to extradite them.

 In November 2016, Ben Ali made a statement via the office of his lawyer, Mounir Ben Salha, acknowledging his regime made "errors, abuses and violations".
 His statement came as a reaction to the public hearing sessions made by the Truth and Dignity Commission in Tunisia.

 Family

-Ben Ali and his family were accused of corruption, which was a major contribution to the 2010–2011 Tunisian protests which led to the fall of his government.
+Ben Ali and his family were accused of corruption, which was a major contribution to the Tunisian Revolution which led to the fall of his government.
 Many of Ben Ali's family members subsequently also fled the country.
 On 20 January 2011, Tunisian television reported that 33 members of Ben Ali's family had been arrested in the past week, as they tried to flee the country.

-Leïla Ben Ali was the chair of the Basma Association, a group that promotes social integration and provides employment opportunities for the disabled.
+Leïla Ben Ali was the chair of the BASMA Association, a group that promotes social integration and provides employment opportunities for the disabled.
 She was also the president of the Arab Women Organization, which works to empower women in Arab states.
 She has three children: Nesrine, Halima and Mohamed Zine El Abidine.
-Ben Ali has three daughters from his first marriage: Ghazwa, Dorsaf and Cyrine.
+Ben Ali had three daughters from his first marriage: Ghazwa, Dorsaf and Cyrine.